Registration

 When I log in to the app, nothing happens.
 What should I do?

-I probably have a pop-up blocker issue (in my browser settings or via an ad-blocking add-on).
+I probably have a problem with pop-up blocking (in my browser settings or through an ad-blocking add-on).

-I need to disable the pop-up blocker to sign up.
+I need to unblock them to be able to sign up.
 It’s also a good idea to clear my browsing history.

-I was enrolled at UM in a previous academic year but not for the 2025–2026 academic year.
-I can’t re-enroll online.
-What should I do?
+I was enrolled at UM in a previous academic year but not in 2025–2026.
+I can’t re-enroll online—what should I do?

 I registered online.
 How do I submit my supporting documents online?

-I log in to the "PJ Web" application for submitting supporting documents via the icon available in my Digital Workspace (ENT).
+I log in to the “PJ Web” application for submitting supporting documents via the icon available in my ENT (Digital Workspace).

 Please note: If this is my first time enrolling at UM, I must first activate my account onthe ENT (Digital Workspace).